bernatsampera/astromvp/README.md

 ## Acknowledgements

-Initially created by [bernatsampera](https://bernatsampera.com) and maintained by a community of [contributors](https://github.com/basmpera/astromvp/graphs/contributors).
+Initially created by [bernatsampera](https://bernatsampera.com) and maintained by a community of [contributors](https://github.com/basmpera/AstroMvp/graphs/contributors).

 ## License

-**astromvp** is licensed under the MIT license — see the [LICENSE](./LICENSE.md) file for details.
+**AstroMvp** is licensed under the MIT license — see the [LICENSE](./LICENSE.md) file for details.